The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 market michael landy

-Market by Michael Landy, 1990, via Thomas Dane Gallery, London
+Market by Michael Landy, 1990.
+Source: Thomas Dane Gallery, London

 The installation Market (1990) by artist Michael Landy, one of the Young British Artists, is a socially critical work.
-For the artwork, Michael Landy arranged parts of typical London market stalls with artificial grass in an exhibition space.
-With his installation, the artist referred to the extinction of typical London food markets and a tradition of individual sale and purchase of food products.
-The exhibition space in which the installation was originally exhibited once again illustrates this thematic reference: Landy exhibited his work Market 1990 in an old cookie factory.
-Although in this case, too, the exhibition of everyday materials as art can be seen as form-critical, this installation met with far more understanding from the public than, for example, the feminist artworks of the artist Tracey Emin.
+For the artwork, Michael Landy arranged parts of typical London market stalls covered in artificial grass in an exhibition space.
+With his installation, the artist referred to the impending extinction of typical London food markets and a tradition of individual sale and purchase of food products.
+The exhibition space in which the installation was originally exhibited illustrates this thematic reference; Landy exhibited his work Market 1990 in an old cookie factory.
+In this case, too, the exhibition of everyday materials as art can be seen as form-critical.
+Perhaps because Landy is a man, his installation was met with far more understanding from the public than, for example, the feminist artworks of Tracey Emin.

 preserve beauty anya gallaccio

-The work Preserve (beauty) by artist Anya Gallaccio also carries a feminist and critical-emancipatory approach.
-Hundreds of beautiful red flowers woven into a carpet of flowers – this is how Anya Gallaccio’s installation first appeared in her first exhibition in the Karsten Schubert Gallery in the 1990s.
-By exhibiting her installation object, the artist exposed the flowers to decay, thus explicitly alluding to the vanitas theme in art history.
-Over time, the decay of the flowers became both visible to visitors to the gallery and perceptible to them via a musty smell.
-The work depicts a temporal decay in real-time, as Renaissance paintings on the subject could only suggest.
-With Preserve (beauty), the artist also refers to human decay and makes the viewers of her artwork think about their own process of decay.
+The work preserve (beauty) by artist Anya Gallaccio (1991-2003) also carries a feminist and critical-emancipatory approach.
+Hundreds of beautiful and bright red flowers woven into a carpet of flowers is how the installation first appeared in her initial exhibition in the Karsten Schubert Gallery in the 1990s.
+By exhibiting her installation object, the artist exposed the flowers to decay, thus explicitly alluding to art history’s vanitas theme.
+Over time, the decay of the flowers became visible to the gallery’s visitors and perceptible to them via a musty smell.
+The work depicts a temporal decay in real-time, as Renaissance paintings on the subject only suggested back in the day.
+With preserve (beauty), the artist also refers to human decay and makes the viewers of her artwork think about their own process of decay.

 6. Angus Fairhurst, Pietà (First Version) (1996)